-Kinsale Insurance maintains its accounts in conformity with accounting practices prescribed or permitted by state regulatory authorities that vary in certain respects from GAAP.
-In converting from statutory accounting principles to GAAP, typical adjustments include deferral of policy acquisition costs, the inclusion of statutory nonadmitted assets and the inclusion of net unrealized gains or losses relating to fixed maturities in stockholders' equity.
+Kinsale Insurance maintains its accounts in conformity with accounting practices prescribed or permitted by state regulatory authorities that vary in certain respects from U.S. GAAP.
+In converting from statutory accounting principles to U.S. GAAP, typical adjustments include deferral of policy acquisition costs, the inclusion of statutory nonadmitted assets and the inclusion of net unrealized gains or losses relating to fixed maturities in stockholders' equity.
 The Company does not use any permitted practices that are different from prescribed statutory accounting practices.

-Statutory net income and statutory capital and surplus for Kinsale Insurance as of December 31, 2019, 2018, and 2017 and for the years then ended are summarized as follows:
+Statutory net income and statutory capital and surplus for Kinsale Insurance as of December 31, 2020, 2019, and 2018 and for the years then ended are summarized as follows:

 Year ended December 31,

-2019 2018 2017
+2020 2019 2018

 (in thousands)

-Statutory net income \$ 40,917 \$ 34,206 \$ 23,841
+Statutory net income \$ 54,338 \$ 40,917 \$ 34,206

-Statutory capital and surplus 348,811 233,500 213,833
+Statutory capital and surplus \$ 476,066 \$ 348,811 \$ 233,500

 Kinsale Insurance is subject to risk-based capital ("RBC") requirements.
-RBC is a method developed by the NAIC to determine the minimum amount of statutory capital appropriate for an insurance company to support its overall business operations in consideration of its size and risk profile.
+RBC is a method developed by the National Association of Insurance Commissioners ("NAIC") to determine the minimum amount of statutory capital appropriate for an insurance company to support its overall business operations in consideration of its size and risk profile.
 The formula for determining the amount of RBC is calculated using various factors, weighted based on the perceived degree of risk, which are applied to certain financial balances and financial activity.
 The adequacy of a company's actual capital is evaluated by a comparison to the RBC results, as determined by the formula.
 Companies that do not maintain statutory capital and surplus at a level in excess of the company action level RBC are required to take specified actions.
-At December 31, 2019 and 2018, actual statutory capital and surplus for Kinsale Insurance substantially exceeded the regulatory requirements.
+At December 31, 2020 and 2019, actual statutory capital and surplus for Kinsale Insurance substantially exceeded the regulatory requirements.

-Dividend payments to Kinsale from Kinsale Insurance are restricted by state insurance laws as to the amount that may be paid without prior approval of the regulatory authorities of Arkansas.
+Dividend payments to Kinsale Insurance are restricted by state insurance laws as to the amount that may be paid without prior approval of the regulatory authorities of Arkansas.
 The maximum dividend distribution is limited by Arkansas law to the greater of 10% of policyholder surplus as of December 31 of the previous year or statutory net income, not including realized capital gains, for the previous calendar year.
 Dividend payments are further limited to that part of available policyholder surplus which is derived from net profits on its business.
-The maximum dividend distribution that can be paid by Kinsale Insurance during 2020 without prior approval is \$40.7 million.
+The maximum dividend distribution that can be paid by Kinsale Insurance during 2021 without prior approval is \$51.8 million.